 - Use HTTPS–is HTTPS communication enabled?
 Warns against SSL settings that permit some unencrypted communication between agents,

 Use Enhanced Security–is the system using enhanced security?
 Shows with the number of BCM agents that support enhanced security, and links to a list of those that do not.
 If all agents support enhanced security, it shows an Activate Enhanced Security link.
 You must understand the implications of enhanced security before you enable it.
-See Enhanced security for more information.
+See Enabling enhanced security for more information.